All That She Wants: Commercial performance

-"All That She Wants" reached the number-one position in thirteen countries: Australia (3 weeks), Austria (6 weeks), Belgium (2 weeks), Canada (2 weeks), Denmark (13 weeks), Germany (8 weeks), Greece (10 weeks), Iceland, Israel, Italy (9 weeks), Spain (2 weeks), Switzerland (2 weeks), and the United Kingdom.
+"All That She Wants" reached the number-one position in thirteen countries: Australia (3 weeks), Austria (6 weeks), Belgium (2 weeks), Canada (2 weeks), Denmark (13 weeks), Germany (8 weeks), Greece (10 weeks), Iceland, Israel (3 weeks), Italy (9 weeks), Spain (2 weeks), Switzerland (2 weeks), and the United Kingdom.
 In the latter, it peaked in its third week at the UK Singles Chart, on 16 May 1993.
 It spent three weeks at the top position on the chart after debuting as number five.
 The song peaked at top three positions in most other places where it was released.
 "All That She Wants" peaked at number two on the Eurochart Hot 100 in June, being held off the top position by Snow's "Informer".
 The song was a very successful radio hit in the United States, peaking at number one on the US Billboard Top 40 Mainstream chart.
-On the Billboard Hot 100 and Cash Box Top 100, it peaked at number two and three, behind Janet Jackson and Meat Loaf.
+On the Billboard Hot 100 and Cash Box Top 100, it peaked at number two and three.
 On the Canadian RPM Dance/Urban chart, it peaked at number one for 4 weeks.

 "All That She Wants" was listed at number nine on the Billboard 1994 year-end charts and at number 70 on the 1990s decade-end charts.
 In Germany, the song was the best-selling single of 1993.
 It sold 604,000 copies in the United Kingdom in 1993.
 According to Mega Records, the single sold 3.7 million copies worldwide as of May 1998.